-Like some other premature ejaculation guides, it focuses largely on the start and stop technique.
+Like some other premature ejaculation guides, it focuses mainly on the start and stop technique.
 However, there’s also a good section on the role of sexual performance anxiety.

 He talks a lot about the importance of changing your attitude towards your ‘performance’ and sex life in general, and I found this section very helpful.

 However, I don’t really think there’s as much content as there could be, especially when compared to the amount of information and exercises in the others I’ve read.